JKT48: 2011–2012: Formation

 JKT48 has also performed in Japan alongside other AKB48 sister groups.
-In its first performance in Japan, the group was a surprise guest at 2011 AKB48 Kōhaku Taikō Uta Gassen and performed the Indonesian version of "Aitakatta".
-It also performed alongside AKB48 and other sister groups at the 62nd NHK Kōhaku Uta Gassen with a total 210 members onstage.
+In its first performance in Japan, the group was a surprise guest at the 2011 AKB48 Kōhaku Taikō Uta Gassen and performed the Indonesian version of "Aitakatta".
+It also performed alongside AKB48 and other sister groups at the 62nd NHK Kōhaku Uta Gassen with a total of 210 members onstage.
 It also participated in the 2012 AKB48 concerts at Saitama Super Arena and Tokyo Dome.

 On 13 August 2012, management began accepting applications for second generation members.
 Of the 4,500 applicants, approximately 200 were selected for interviews the following month.
 The pool was then narrowed down from 67 to 31 in a selection round held by RCTI.
 All 31 finalists were eventually chosen as second generation members at a final audition on 3 November in Japan.
 Additionally, AKB48 members Aki Takajō and Haruka Nakagawa, whose transfers to JKT48 were announced at the Tokyo Dome concert, officially began their activities with the group on 1 November and made their theater debut on 26 December.
 Nakagawa became interested in Jakarta during a visit with other members of AKB48 earlier in February 2012.